Chart Color Schemes

 In terms of cultural diversity, Seaford Meadows records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Seaford Meadows' population was found to be approximately aligned with the broader area's average in terms of cultural diversity, with 78.4% born in Australia, 90.3% being citizens, and 92.3% speaking English only at home.
-Christianity was the predominant religion, comprising 30.8%.
-Judaism, however, was notably higher than the regional average, making up 0.1% compared to 0.1% across Greater Adelaide.
+Seaford Meadows' population was found to align with the broader region's average cultural diversity, with 78.4% born in Australia, 90.3% being citizens, and 92.3% speaking English only at home.
+Christianity was the predominant religion in Seaford Meadows, comprising 30.8% of its population.
+Notably, Judaism was overrepresented compared to Greater Adelaide, with 0.1% versus 0.1%.

 Frequently Asked Questions - Diversity